microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_skypeforbusinesspeertopeeractivitycounts.md

 # SkypeForBusinessPeerToPeerActivityCounts function

-Get the usage trends and to see the total number of sessions per session type being held in your organization.
-It will show you the total number and types of IM, audio, video, application sharing and file transfers sessions across your organization.
+Get usage trends on the number and type of sessions held in your organization.
+Types of sessions include IM, audio, video, application sharing, and file transfer.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713).